 UMBC Policy provides that students should not be penalized because of observances of their religious beliefs, and that students shall be given an opportunity, whenever feasible, to make up within a reasonable time any academic assignment that is missed due to individual participation in religious observances.
 It is the responsibility of the student to inform the instructor of any intended absences or requested modifications for religious observances in advance, and as early as possible.
-For questions or guidance regarding religious observance accommodations please contact the Office of Equity and Inclusion at oei@umbc.edu.
+For questions or guidance regarding religious observances and accommodations, please contact the Office of Equity and Civil Rights at ecr@umbc.edu.